-On June 1, Briggle, who is president of the Denton Drilling Awareness Group (DAG), one of the driving forces behind a citizen-led initiative that banned hydraulic fracturing (fracking) in Denton city limits in 2014, delayed scheduled fracking operations at a Vantage Energy gas well site on the edge of the city’s west side by blocking the entrance to the site Monday morning for about an hour.
+On June 1, Briggle, who is president of the Denton Drilling Awareness Group (DAG), one of the driving forces behind a citizen-led initiative that banned fracking in Denton city limits in 2014, delayed scheduled fracking operations at a Vantage Energy gas well site on the edge of the city’s west side by blocking the entrance to the site Monday morning for about an hour.

-Denton police arrested Briggle, alongside DAG vice president Tara Linn Hunter and resident Niki Chochrek, after they refused to move from the entrance of the Colorado-based oil and gas company Vantage Energy site, issuing criminal trespass citations to all three.
+Denton police arrested Briggle, alongside DAG Vice President Tara Linn Hunter and resident Niki Chochrek, after they refused to move from the entrance of the Colorado-based oil and gas company Vantage Energy site, issuing criminal trespass citations to all three.
 The group sat down in front of a blown-up, wooden display of Denton’s ordinance prohibiting fracking in city limits, which the police had to use bolt cutters to dismantle in order to open the gate of the entryway.
-Later that day, they were released from Denton City Jail on “personal recognizance” as upstanding citizens.
+Later that day, they were released from Denton City Jail on personal recognizance.

 Whether Briggle’s act fits into the traditional definition of civil disobedience — which usually entails conscientiously breaking a law one views as unjust in order to change it — presents a sort of philosophical conundrum for the philosophy professor, because he’s actually just trying to uphold Denton’s democratically approved ordinance prohibiting fracking.

-The Texas legislature’s early May passage of House Bill 40 (HB 40), a law rendering Denton’s fracking ban unenforceable and limiting cities’ ability to regulate the oil and gas industry across the state, rises to just such a level, leaving activists like Briggle with no other recourse but to use direct action tactics.
+The Texas Legislature’s early May passage of House Bill 40, a law rendering Denton’s fracking ban unenforceable and limiting cities’ ability to regulate the oil and gas industry across the state, rises to just such a level, leaving activists like Briggle with no other recourse but to use direct action tactics.
 The bill was written directly in response to Denton’s citizen initiative banning fracking.

 “In a naked display of corruption, the industry bought a new law,” Briggle said in a statement released after his arrest.
 “An apoplectic orgy of irrationality in Austin spawned HB 40.”